Western Design: Background

 The purpose of the expedition was to attack the Spanish West Indies and secure a permanent base in the Caribbean, allowing English ships to threaten trade routes between Spanish America and mainland Europe.
-The idea originated in the Providence Island Company, a Puritan colony established off the coast of Nicaragua in 1630 and abandoned in 1641.
-First discussed by the Council of State in June 1654, the plan or "Design" was based on advice from Thomas Gage, a former missionary regarded as an expert on the region.
+In 1630, the same objective led to the establishment of the Providence Island Company, a Puritan colony off the coast of Nicaragua which was abandoned in 1641.

+First discussed by the Council of State in June 1654, the "Design" used significant input from Thomas Gage, who had lived a decade in New Spain as a Dominican friar prior to returning to England and becoming a Protestant.
+Because of years of residency in the heart of the Spanish empire, he was regarded as an expert on the region.
 He claimed the Spanish colonies of Hispaniola and Cuba were weakly defended and could easily be seized by a determined force, advice which proved incorrect.

-Dismissed as unfeasible and too expensive by military commanders including John Lambert, the project was largely driven by Oliver Cromwell who had been involved in the Providence colony.
+The project was largely driven by Oliver Cromwell, who had been involved in the Providence Island colony.
 In negotiations that ended the 1652 to 1654 First Anglo-Dutch War, he suggested a union between the Protestant Dutch Republic and Commonwealth of England.
-Combining the two most powerful European navies would allow them to control trade and dictate terms to the Catholic monarchies of France and Spain; the Western Design would start this process by ousting Spain from the Americas.
-Although the Dutch declined the offer of union, Cromwell proceeded with the plan, in part because continuous victories over the last decade convinced him "Providence" was on his side.
-This belief meant its subsequent failure strongly affected him and many others.
+Combining the two most powerful European navies would allow them to control trade and dictate terms to the Catholic monarchies of France and Spain; the Western Design would start this process by ousting Catholic Spain from the Americas.
+The Dutch declined to join the project, but Cromwell proceeded, convinced "Providence" was on his side, a belief that meant its subsequent failure strongly affected him.

-A committee under Cromwell's brother-in-law General John Disbrowe supervised logistics; with the end of the Dutch war, the New Model Army was being reduced and the expedition provided an opportunity to employ surplus troops.
-However, relatively few were willing to serve in an area notorious for sickness and disease; of the 2,500 troops who sailed from England, fewer than half were experienced, the rest untrained recruits.
-They were led by Robert Venables, a veteran of the Wars of the Three Kingdoms recently returned from four years of often brutal campaigning in Ireland; although well regarded by Cromwell, his complaints about the poor condition of these troops were ignored.
+A committee under Cromwell's brother-in-law John Desborough supervised logistics.
+With the end of the Dutch war, the New Model Army was being reduced and the expedition provided an opportunity to employ surplus troops.
+However, relatively few were willing to serve in an area notorious for sickness and disease.
+Of the 2,500 troops who sailed from England, the majority were untrained recruits.
+They were led by Robert Venables, a veteran of the Wars of the Three Kingdoms recently returned from four years of often brutal campaigning in Ireland.
+Although well regarded by Cromwell, his complaints about the poor condition of these troops were ignored.

-Venables shared command with Admiral William Penn, who had a fleet of eighteen warships and twenty transport vessels; he too was an experienced and competent officer, but joint command resulted in friction and mutual hostility between the two men.
+Venables shared command with Admiral William Penn, who had a fleet of eighteen warships and twenty transport vessels, the largest English fleet ever sent to the Caribbean.
+He too was an experienced and competent officer, but joint command resulted in friction and mutual hostility between the two men.
 They were accompanied by Daniel Searle, the Governor of Barbados, and two civilian commissioners, Edward Winslow, former Governor of Plymouth Colony, and Gregory Butler, who were to supervise colonisation of the captured lands.